Nik Muhammad Zawawi Salleh

 Nik Muhammad Zawawi bin Salleh (Jawi: نئ محمد زواوي بن صالح; born 17 March 1967) is a Malaysian politician who has served as the Member of Parliament (MP) for Pasir Puteh since May 2018.
 He served as Deputy Minister of Agriculture and Food Industries II in the Barisan Nasional (BN) administration under former Prime Minister Ismail Sabri Yaakob and former Minister Ronald Kiandee from August 2021 to the collapse of the BN administration in November 2022, Chairman of the Farmers' Organisation Authority (FOA), Deputy Chairman of the Perikatan Nasional Backbenchers Club (PNBBC) from 2020 to 2021 and Member of the Terengganu State Legislative Assembly (MLA) for Kuala Besut from November 1999 to March 2004.
 He is a member of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition.
 He also served as Dewan Ulamak Chief of PAS from July 2019 to 2021.

 Education

 Obtained a Bachelor's degree from Usuluddin (Tafseer) from Al-Azhar University, Egypt in 1990.
-He later went on to study Bachelor of Arts in Aqeedah & Philosophy from Al Al-Bayt University, Jordan.
-After earning his Bachelor's degree in 1997, he returned to his homeland and served as a lecturer at Ismail Petra International Islamic College from 1998 to 1999.
+He later went on to study Master of Arts (M.A.) in Aqeedah & Philosophy from Al Al-Bayt University, Jordan.
+After earning his Master's degree in 1997, he returned to his homeland and served as a lecturer at Ismail Petra International Islamic College from 1998 to 1999.
 He completed his PhD at Universiti Kebangsaan Malaysia in the field of Preaching & Leadership.